solarwinds/nova/packages/bits/README.md

 ## What are Atoms?
-Information about Atoms can be found [here](../../README.md#Atoms) Bits atoms can be found in `@nova-ui/bits/sdk/atoms`.
+Information about Atoms can be found [here](../../README.md#Atoms) Bits atoms can be imported from here: `@nova-ui/bits/sdk/atoms`.

 ## AoT Support